openedx/edx-documentation/en_us/install_operations/source/platform_releases/dogwood.rst

 ========================

 This is an overview of what happens during an upgrade from Cypress to Dogwood.
-The ``migrate.sh`` script implements this process.
+The ``upgrade.sh`` script implements this process.
 You may need to understand this process if your installation is customized in some way, or if you need to diagnose problems during the upgrade.